 “The figures released by the RSA yesterday are shocking and disappointing.
 If anyone thinks the issue of drink driving has disappeared, it is clear this is just not the case.
 If you are going out to celebrate New Year's Eve tonight, leave the car at home.
 Look after yourself, your friends and others around you - never get into a car with someone who has been drinking, even if it is someone you trust.
 Our Christmas anti drink driving campaign, Had Enough, encourages people to understand that where driving is concerned, one drink is too many.
 We as a society have to stand up to those who continue to drink drive and show we have ‘Had Enough’ of this careless behaviour on our roads.”

-If you decide to drink alcohol tonight, here are some things you might consider:
+If you decide to drink alcohol tonight, here are some things you might consider to help make this a safe night for all road users.

 Could you or any of your friends be the designated driver?
 If so, remember to download a voucher for a free soft drink at designateddriver.ie.

 The time of your last drink at night will affect when it is safe for you to drive the following day so there could still be alcohol in your system the morning after drinking.
 It takes your body one hour to process one standard drink and there’s no quick fix.
-One standard drink is a half pint of beer, stout or lager, small glass of wine (100ml) or a pub measure of spirits (35.5ml).
+Common examples of one standard drink include a half pint of beer, stout or lager, small glass of wine (100ml) or a pub measure of spirits (35.5ml).
 Nothing you can do will help to remove alcohol from your body any quicker, only time.

-The HSE recommends that to reduce alcohol-related risks to your health, adhere to the low-risk guidelines for alcohol consumption:
+The HSE recommends that to reduce alcohol-related risks to your health and wellbeing, adhere to the low-risk alcohol guidelines: